ComputeCanada/visualizeThis/_posts/2019-07-14-history-of-visualize-this.markdown

 The second prize went to Usman Alim and Roberta Cabral Ramos Mota from the Department of Computer Science at the University of Calgary.
-Below you can watch one of their visualizations (rendered with OSPRay in ParaView) showing the protein cavity and two "highly-interacting" PO4 beads with the colour representing time step.
+Below you can watch one of their visualizations (rendered with OSPRay in ParaView) showing the protein cavity and two *highly-interacting* PO4 beads with the colour representing time step.
 This work was selected for their skillful use of Python scripting for the bulk of the
 analysis: using <a href="https://www.mdanalysis.org" target="_blank">MDAnalysis</a> library for identifying closely interacting membrane beads, and writing bead positions in VTK to be rendered in